Kyligence/kylin-tpch/README.md

 Configure parameters in `./kylin_configs.yaml`

+> Note:
+>   this step is important.
+>   If you want to change instance type/volume type/volume size for nodes, please change `Ec2Mode` from `test` to `product` in [`EC2_DISTRIBUTION_PARAMS`,`EC2_MASTER_PARAMS`,`EC2_SLAVE_PARAMS`].
+>   If you don't change `EC2Mode` from `test` to `product` then cluster will be created in default configuration.

+1. Change `Ec2InstanceTypeForDistribution` type in `EC2_DISTRIBUTION_PARAMS` to what you want if you want change instance type of Distribution Node.

+2. Change `Ec2VolumnTypeForMasterNode` type in `EC2_DISTRIBUTION_PARAMS` to what you want if you want change volume type of Distribution Node.

+3. Change `Ec2VolumeSizeForMasterNode` type in `EC2_DISTRIBUTION_PARAMS` to what you want if you want change volume size of Distribution Node.

+4. Change `InstanceType` type in `EC2_MASTER_PARAMS` to what you want if you want to change instance type of Master Node.

+5. Change `Ec2VolumnTypeForMasterNode` type in `EC2_MASTER_PARAMS` to what you want if you want to change volume type of Master Node.

+6. Change `Ec2VolumeSizeForMasterNode` type in `EC2_MASTER_PARAMS` to what you want if you want to change volume size of Master Node.

+7. Change `InstanceType` type in `EC2_SLAVE_PARAMS` to what you want if you want to change instance type of Slave Node.

+8. Change `Ec2VolumnTypeForSlaveNode` type in `EC2_SLAVE_PARAMS` to what you want if you want to change volume type of Slave Node.

+9. Change `Ec2VolumeSizeForSlaveNode` type in `EC2_SLAVE_PARAMS` to what you want if you want to change volume size of Slave Node.

 ##### VI.
 Initialize needed IAM role and Used User which have access to aws

 > Note: if IAM role has created, then set the role name to `cloudformation_templates/ec2-cluster-distribution.yaml`'s `Ec2OperationRole`